 Sarah Quinley, PG Dip., Dpsych, (MBACP)

 I have worked in a general way and I have specialised in trauma and addiction.
-Some of my other specialties are working with issues around anxiety, depression, self-esteem/self-confidence, relationship issues, suicidal thoughts, anger management, loss/bereavement, abuse (emotional, physical, sexual) and work and academic related stress.
+Some of my other specialties are working with issues around anxiety, depression, self-esteem/self-confidence, relationship issues, suicidal thoughts, anger management, loss/bereavement, abuse (emotional, physical, sexual), and work and academic-related stress.
 I work with addressing the symptoms of the issue as well as developing insight into what underlies the presenting problems.
-I offer therapy in person and online.
 I also offer ad hoc sessions through my 'Place to Talk' service.
 Please visit my website for more information about the services I provide.

 During our time together, you can develop more self-understanding and self-acceptance.
 You can gain clarity about what you want in life, rather than what you think you’re supposed to want.
 You can grow a deeper, more genuine connection to yourself and others.
 You can form healthier thought patterns and identify habits and practices that support you in your growth.
 You can gradually let go of guilt and shame.
 You can learn to trust your inner wisdom and own your truth.
 You can find more presence and meaning in life, feel more joy, and experience more fulfillment.